To reach the most users, sites should work on every major browser.

 Test your site in Chrome, Edge, Firefox, and Safari, and fix any issues that appear in each browser.

-Consider using Workbox to manage site's offline reliability.
-Workbox is high-level service worker toolkit built on top Workbox is developed against a cross-browser test suite, and when possible, automatically falls back to alternative implementations of features that are missing from certain browsers.
+If your page is a Progressive Web App, consider using Workbox, a high-level service worker toolkit.
+Workbox is developed against a cross-browser test suite, and when possible, automatically falls back to alternative implementations of features that are missing from certain browsers:

-workbox-broadcast-cache-updatemodule uses the Broadcast Channel API when available, and falls back to a
+workbox-broadcast-cache-updatemodule uses the Broadcast Channel API if possible and falls back to a

-workbox-background-syncmodule uses the Background Sync API if possible, and if not, falls back to retrying queued events each time the service worker starts up.
+workbox-background-syncmodule uses the Background Sync API if possible and falls back to retrying queued events each time the service worker starts up.

 Each PWA audit is weighted equally in the Lighthouse PWA Score, except for three manual audits: Site works cross-browser, Page transitions don't feel like they block on the network, and Each page has a URL.
 Learn more in the Lighthouse Scoring Guide.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.